jump-dev/JuMP.jl/README.md

 a generic solver interface) and the **[Clp]** and **[CoinMP]** packages which link with powerful open-source LP and MILP solvers, which use by default.

-For more installation information, see the corresponding READMEs for more instructions.
+For more information on these other packages, including installation details, see the corresponding package READMEs.

 [MathProgBase]: https://github.com/mlubin/MathProgBase.jl
 [Clp]: https://github.com/mlubin/Clp.jl